-When $\mathrm{lcm}i$ is larger than the length of the array along dimension i, we replace the $\mathrm{lcm}i$ by the array dimension.
-The size of the buffers to hold the unused data, determined by $U_i$ , is an upper bound on the memory requirement and does not take into account the actual array dimensions.
-Even though the choice of a smaller template increases the I/O cost for the single-pass solution, the total I/O cost could be reduced due to a decrease in the number of passes.
+In reality, the LCM along a dimension might be larger than the length of the array along the dimension, in which case we replace the LCM by the array dimension.
+Note that the array dimensions are not considered while determining U_i .
+Hence, U_i does not provide an exact estimate, but only an upper bound on the memory requirement.
+Note that though the I/O cost for the single-pass solution is increased, the total I/O cost could be reduced due to a decrease in the number of passes.